offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

      * the requirements for node affinity has more ways to specify label selection criteria (more expressive).
  * node taints,
      * the requirements for node affinity are attracting / repulsing based on node labels, not repulsing based on lack of pod tolerations.
-     * node affinity can't evict running pods from a node where as taints with a `NoExecute` effect which will cause evictions.
+     * node affinity can't evict running pods from a node whereas taints with a `NoExecute` effect which will cause evictions.

 ```{note}
 Note that `requiredDuringSchedulingIgnoredDuringExecution` and `preferredDuringSchedulingIgnoredDuringExecution` both end with "ignored during execution".
 This basically says that a pod won't get scheduled on a node but it also won't get evicted if that pod is already running on that node.
 This is in contrast to node taints, where a taint having an effect of `NoExecute` will force evictions of running pods.